phac-nml/irida/doc/user/user/project/index.md

 The project details page shows a summary of the project details and provides a view of the samples that belong to the project.
 You can find out more about managing samples in a project by navigating to the [managing samples](../samples) section.

-On the left side, the **Project Details** panel shows the IRIDA-generated project identifier, the project organism, the date the project was created, and the date that the project details were last modified:

 ![Project details panel.](images/project-details-details.png)

-More detailed project information can be found by clicking the tabs above the project details panel.
+More detailed project information can be found by clicking the tabs at the top of the project details page.

 Editing project details
 -----------------------